 Dairy barn that replaced rock stable, picture taken of hired man May, 1958

 Korwin and Marcus had each been raising several steers to sell each year for the past number of years.
-They have turned their time now to raising animals for Rock Stable Meats.
-These animals are raised on a portion of the original 929 acres that CL had bought back in 1944.
-They find it fairly enjoyable watching the animals transform over the months from cute, friendly babies to calm, elderly statesmen that are not sure what to make of these younger ones that get moved into the pen.
-Having the steers and several dairy cows scratches the itch of farming even though the Airy Mont Farm dairy has been sold.
+They then their time to raising animals for Rock Stable Meats.
+These animals were raised on a portion of the original 929 acres that CL had bought back in 1944.
+They found it fairly enjoyable watching the animals transform over the months from cute, friendly babies to calm, elderly statesmen that are not sure what to make of these younger ones that get moved into the pen.
+Having the steers and several dairy cows scratched the itch of farming even though the dairy had been sold.
+Over the years, as responsibilities elsewhere have grown, the ability to raise as many high quality animals as necessary grew small.

 We desire to effectively and efficiently continue to raise beef and pork in the best, most healthy way possible, with the purpose of providing you with healthy, tasty, high quality beef and pork.